 Unofficial (and largely speculative) injury report

-The Ravens are not required to release an injury report like they do for regular-season games, but I’ve offered my best guess on what the injury report would look like if one were to be released ahead of Saturday night’s game against Indianapolis.
+The Ravens are not required to release an injury report like they do for regular-season games, but I’ve offered my best guess on what one would look like if it were to be released ahead of Monday’s game.

 Most of the players ruled to be out will come as no surprise, but the status of a few will remain in question.
-Of course, this list does not consider any veteran players — like Flacco — who could be held out of the preseason opener due to the coaching staff’s preference.
+Of course, this list does not include any veteran starters who could be held out due to the coaching staff’s preference.